jupyter-server/team-compass/docs/team/becoming-member.md

 Inactive members:

-* Were previously an active team member
+* Were previously an active team member.
 * Do not vote.
 * Are not counted towards voting quorum.
 * Can "reactivate" at any time by expressing their change in status publicly.